-4. Notwithstanding the submitted details, the first floor rear elevation window serving the proposed en-suite shall be fitted with obscure glazing to a minimum of level 3 of the Pilkington scale and non-openable below a height of 1.7 metres above the finished floor level of the room it serves.
-Once so provided the window shall be permanently maintained as such at all times thereafter.
+4. The first floor rear elevation window(s) serving the proposed en-suite shall be fitted with obscure glazing to a minimum of level 3 of the Pilkington scale and non-openable below a height of 1.7 metres above the finished floor level of the room it serves in accordance with the details submitted on the approved Proposed Elevations Drawing No. 6404/JCF/16 Rev A received by the local planning authority on 1 September 2022.
+Once so provided the window(s) shall be permanently maintained as such at all times thereafter.